 Date Discovered December 12, 2017

-Description Microsoft Windows is prone to a remote security-bypass vulnerability.
+Description Microsoft Office Outlook is prone to an information-disclosure vulnerability.

-An attacker can exploit this issue to bypass certain security restrictions and perform unauthorized actions.
-This may aid in further attacks.
+An attacker can leverage this issue to obtain sensitive information that may aid in further attacks.

 Block external access at the network boundary, unless external parties require service.
 If global access isn't needed, filter access to the affected computer at the network boundary.
 Restricting access to only trusted computers and networks might greatly reduce the likelihood of successful exploits.

 Run all software as a nonprivileged user with minimal access rights.
 Running server processes within a restricted environment using facilities such as chroot or jail may limit the consequences of successful exploits.

 Deploy network intrusion detection systems to monitor network traffic for malicious activity.

 Deploy NIDS to monitor network traffic for signs of anomalous or suspicious activity.
 This includes but is not limited to requests that include NOP sleds and unexplained incoming and outgoing traffic.
 This may indicate exploit attempts or activity that results from successful exploits.